 In Canada’s broadcast and communications industry, knowledge is power.
-The WCT Jeanne Sauvé Career Development program is designed to give you a “backstage pass”.
-Whether you work in the private or public sector, learn how the other half lives.
-This intensive learning experience will do more than educate and empower you, it will give you new perspectives, insights and direct access to some of the industry’s most influential policy and regulatory decision makers, as well as new ways to think, work and springboard your career.
+The WCT Jeanne Sauvé Career Development Program is a “backstage pass" to the private and public sectors of the industry.
+This intensive learning experience offers new perspectives, insights and direct access to influential policy and regulatory decision makers and equips participants with new ways to think, work and springboard their careers.
 If you work in telecommunications or the media industry and are interested in policy and program design, this program is a unique way to gain unparalleled access to the area of communications regulation and policy.

 About the Program